AdobeDocs/experience-platform-apis/src/pages/index.md

 [Flow Service API - Sources](references/flow-service.md)

-Ingest data from external sources into Experience Platform.
+Use the Flow Service API to ingest data from external sources into Experience Platform.

 <DiscoverBlock slots="link, text"/>